Jakob-PB/cra-template-typescript-extended/README.md

 # cra-template-typescript-extended

-A modified (but not ejected) version of creat-react-app's TypeScript template.
+A modified (but not ejected) version of create-react-app's TypeScript template.
 Adds helpful development tools like ESLint, Prettier, and commitlint as well as some personal linting rule changes.

-### Creating a New Project
+## Creating a New Project

 To use this template, add `--template typescript-extended` when creating a new app via create-react-app.